 All students are encouraged to obtain the COVID-19 vaccine.
 Many local health providers and pharmacies are providing the vaccine.
 To find local vaccine clinics and providers, please consult the following sites:

 - Federal Emergency Management Agency (FEMA) Vaccination Clinic at Ford Field

 Please note, the vaccine is completely free of charge for all.

 To share more detailed information about the COVID-19 pandemic, the OIA recently hosted an international student town hall in collaboration with Student Affairs, Graduate Studies, Emergency Management, and University leadership.
 The town hall too place on Thursday, October 22nd from 8-9pm.
 A recording of the Town Hall is available online.

-The Town Hall shares information with students about influenza as well as COVID-19 and features a wealth of information on student resources, health and safety practices, and prevention strategies to help minimize the spread of illness this fall and upcoming winter semesters.
+The Town Hall shares information with students about influenza as well as COVID-19 and features a wealth of information on student resources, health and safety practices, and prevention strategies to help minimize the spread of illness this academic year.
 Here are some of the useful links that are referenced throughout the presentation:

 - Flu Vaccine Finder

 - Michigan COVID-19 Testing Locations

 - Wayne County Free Weekend Drive-Through COVID-19 Testing